IHE/ITI.SeR/SeR.md

   actor storing clinical data can make further access control decisions.

-- A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Policy Decision Point is created.
-The SeR Profile moves the decisions and enforcement into the service layer by grouping decisions with the Authorization Decisions Manager and enforcement with the Authorization Decisions Verifier.
+- A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Access Decision Manager (or PDP) is created.
+The SeR Profile delegates decisions to the the Authorization Decisions Manager and the enforcement to the Authorization Decisions Verifier.

 ## 39.1 SeR Actors, Transactions, and Content Modules

 This section defines the actors, transactions, and/or content modules in this profile.

 Figure 39.1-1 shows the actors directly involved in the SeR Profile and the relevant transactions between them.
-If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
-Actors which have a mandatory grouping are shown in conjoined boxes.

 ![Figure 39.1-1: SeR Actor Diagram](assets/images/SeR_Actor_Diagram-NEW.svg)
 _Figure 39.1-1: SeR Actor Diagram_